 My quilts are collages cut from my hand-dyed fabric or commercial solids, arranged on a design wall and then machine pieced.
 I start with shapes cut from black or colored fabric and move them around on the wall until an image emerges.
 Shapes may be recut from different colors, and I add background layers.
 The meaning of a piece often comes to me while the whole composition sits on the design wall, waiting for final adjustment before piecing begins.
 Occasionally I will begin a piece with sewn-together motifs in odd shapes and sizes, and arrange them on the design wall, filling in the holes with partial motif units or solid-colored fabric.
-Many of my motifs come from simplified drawings of rock formations or running streams.
+Some of my motifs come from simplified drawings of rock formations or running streams.
 After the composition is sewn together I quilt it on a sit-down mid-arm machine.

 Lowe Mill, Huntsville AL, Huntsville Art League gallery